May 30, 2019

 First things first.
 Do you need to file the form?

 For many new Solo 401(k) Plans, the answer will be “No”.
-That’s because the filing is only required if the account has assets of more than $250,000 at the end of 2020.
+That’s because the filing is only required if the account has assets of more than $250,000 at the end of 2023.
 Note that for this threshold, all retirement accounts for the employer are added together.
-For example, you and your spouse’s accounts with the same employer are aggregated.
+For example, your and your spouse’s accounts with the same employer are aggregated.
 Also, you, your business partners, and all spouse retirement accounts with the same employer are added together.

 Regardless, in the final year of the Solo 401(k), a filing will be required.

 If you have a calendar Plan Year, the form is due on July 31st of the next year.
-For example, the 2020 filing would be due by July 31, 2021 for a calendar Plan Year.
+For example, the 2023 filing would be due by July 31, 2024 for a calendar Plan Year.

-The Form 5500-EZ is filed on paper to the following address:
+Form 5500-EZ is filed on paper to the following address:

 Department of the Treasury